 Next we will see the schedule of operation.

 As you can see, I enable, and select the job that it is associated with.
-Next is the Summary screen.
+Next is the Summary screen and we just Next or Finish through it.

 Now we have an application group created, a virtual lab created, and now a SureBackup job.
 Ready for some testing!

-In the first draft the test showed that things didn’t work.
+The first test showed that things didn’t work.
 So I created a troubleshooting section below that may help you out.

 You can wait for the linked job to run, and the SureBackup job will follow it.
 The email is often very useful for troubleshooting as well as knowing things worked.